m1ka05/yasmon/docs/source/index.rst

    * Configuration in a single :doc:`YAML file <service/config>`
    * Detailed logging to system journal
-   * Run as a :doc:`system service <service/service>`
+   * Runnable as a :doc:`system service <service/service>`
    * Concurrent execution of tasks and callbacks
+   * Task attributes for callback parameters
-   * Task-independent callbacks with template parameters
+   * Repurposable callbacks

 Tasks